ZhuZhuThanou/cloudfront-s3-angular/README.md

 ### To build the infrastructure
 * `cdk deploy` to deploy this stack to your default AWS account/region

-Go to this site to setup your environment for CDK. https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html
+Go to this site to setup your environment for CDK.
+The setup requires you to run `cdk boostrap` to setup the region for the cdk. https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html